12061988/Mildew-Detection-Project/README.md

   Differences between average powdery mildew infected and average healthy leaves.
   Image montage.

-* Mildew detection
+* Mildew detection:
   The client is interested to tell whether a given leaf contains mildew or not.
   The client can download the dataset of mildew infected cherry leaves and uninfected cherry leaves for live evaluation.

-* Project Hypothesis
+* Project Hypothesis:
   We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible     leaves.

-* ML Performance Metrics
+* ML Performance Metrics:
   Train, Validation and Test Set: Labels Frequencies